azimuttapp/azimutt/libs/serde-aml/docs/namespace.md

 users # defines the `users` entity inside the `core` catalog and `public` schema
 ```

-Even with a top level namespace defined, you can override the namespace by specifying it explicitly:
+Even with a default namespace defined, you can override it by specifying it explicitly:

 ```aml
 namespace core.public